biG-into-Grids

 "The 54" (27 holes) Next?

 The first thing I notice is that the first grid A114288 could be transformed into that last grid A112454 in a modulo-10 sense.
-E.G. iterating into the values of the fisrt grid: subtract the value from 10 and that was the value for the last grid.
+E.G. iterating into the values of the fisrt grid: subtract the value from 10 and that was the corresponding values in the last grid.
 Made me go "hmmm..."
 Seems like there is a symmetry here.
 Could I just "calculate" the first ED/2# grids and generate the last half by applying modulo-10 operations.
 My gut - feeling says the last half of the ED is geneated from the end to the middle.
 What say you?

 Then in the process of decompressing The 48 grid by doing a "full house" on six blocks produces The 54" grid.
 Of course by experience I "know" the grid can be solved from there to the full 81-char puzzle.
 However, I was still wanting to see this visually in some way.
 It made me think of that so-called SET (Set Equivalence Theory) method again!
 Where do I go now?